wojtkowiak/meteor-desktop/README.md

  only four fields there supported:
 - `name` - name of your module, will be used as a key in `modules` object
 - `dependencies` - list of npm deps
-- `extract` - list of files that should be excluded from packing into `.asar` i.e. executables
+- `extract` - list of files that should be excluded from packing into `.asar` (e.g. executables, files meant to be changed etc)
 - `settings` - this object is passed as `settings` field in the object passed to module constructor

 #### `extract`
 A little bit more about this.
-Files should be listed in a form of relative path to the module directory without any leading slashes i.e. `extract: [ "dir/something.exe" ]` will be matched to ` .desktop/modules/myModule/dir/something.exe`.
+Files should be listed in a form of relative path to the module directory without any leading slashes, for example `extract: [ "dir/something.exe" ]` will be matched to `.desktop/modules/myModule/dir/something.exe`.

 To path to your extracted files is added to your module `settings` as `extractedFilesPath` .
 So your module constructor can look like this: